-In general, total employment is driven by employment-related multiplier effects and interactions between sectors under the different policy-induced energy efficiency investment scenarios.
+In general, total employment is driven by employment-related multiplier effects111 and interactions between sectors under the different policy-induced energy efficiency investment scenarios.
 These depend on the respective labour intensity of the sectors delivering inputs to energy efficiency projects (relatively high for sectors like market services, high-tech manufacturing, and construction sector) and that of the sectors negatively affected.
 The share of domestically produced inputs to total inputs also matters.
 Net employment effects also depend on the extent to which wages will adjust to changes in labour demand, and on the availability of skill formation and reorientation programs.
-Since energy efficiency investment requires more labour and brings more net benefits to the economy than other investment alternatives, energy efficiency is expected to reduce structural unemployment.
+Since energy efficiency investment requires more labour and brings more net benefits to the economy than other investment alternatives, energy efficiency is expected to reduce structural unemployment112.

 Table 15 summarises potential impacts on employment levels in the EU across the energy efficiency policy scenarios for the two macro-models.
 Employment impacts are likely to be on the positive side, as long as labour resources can be absorbed in the sectors projected to benefit from energy efficiency investments.
 In 2030, the positive employment effects of increasing the levels of ambition of energy efficiency polices (relative to the baseline EUCO27) range, in E3ME in the "no crowding out" case, between 0.17% (around 405,000 people) in EUCO30 and 2.08% (around 4.8 million people) in EUCO+40.
-In the "partial crowding out" case, E3ME shows lower net positive impacts on employment across particularly the more ambitious scenarios, an additional 404,000 people in EUCO30 and around 3.2 million people in EUCO+40 compared to EUCO27.
+In the "partial crowding out" case, E3ME shows lower net positive impacts on employment across particularly the more ambitious scenarios.
+Additional 404,000 people in EUCO30 and around 3.2 million people in EUCO+40 compared to EUCO27.

 GEM-E3 shows positive or negative impacts on employment in 2030 depending on the extent to which economic agents are able to borrow the funds instead of paying for energy efficiency investments out-of-pocket and on the spot.
 In the "loan-based" finance case of GEM-E3, employment impacts are positive and range between 0.2% (around 434,000 people) in EUCO30 and 0.56% (approximately 1.2 million people) in EUCO+40 (relative to baseline EUCO27).
-In the "self-financing" case, which does not reflect the situation today or the expected situation in the future given the important enabling framework, employment impacts are projected to be negative, ranging from -0.18% in EUCO30 (around 382,000 people losing their jobs) to -1.36% (almost 2.9 million people) in EUCO+40 relative to the baseline EUCO27.
-This is largely attributed to the fall in GDP that is projected in the "self-financing" variant, meaning that full crowding out also negatively impacts employment, albeit to a lesser extent than output depending on the labour intensity of sectors.
+In the "self-financing" case, which does not reflect the situation today or the time horizon up to 2050 shows that GDP impacts are more favourable in the 2030 horizon in the loan-based case compared to the case self-financing variant.
+Nonetheless, after 2030, GDP impacts tend to be more positive in self-financing case compared to the loan-based case as the economy is influenced by the repayment of debt accumulated for energy efficiency investments.
+In the long term, the model shows converging and positive impacts in 2050 in both financing versions.
+Please see Annex 4 for a discussion of GDP impacts across time and the relevance of loan financing availability and conditions using the GEM-E3 model.

-&lt;sup>110 Multiplier effects refer to the economy-wide ripple effects stemming from an initial change in aggregate demand.
+111 Multiplier effects refer to the economy-wide ripple effects stemming from an initial change in aggregate demand.
 In other words, an increase in GDP is associated with an increase in income, and this extra income results in more spending, more demand, which in turn leads to higher GDP, more income and so on.
 The final impact on the GDP level is higher than the initial change in aggregate demand.

-&lt;sup>111 COMBI-Project (2015) Literature review on macroeconomic effects of energy efficiency improvement actions, Deliverable 6.1 (see: http://combi-project.eu/).
+112 COMBI-Project (2015) Literature review on macroeconomic effects of energy efficiency improvement actions, Deliverable 6.1 (see: http://combi-project.eu/).
 The project receives funding from the EU's Horizon 2020 programme (No 649724).